cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - `BytesReceived` - This metric shows the number of bytes received per message type.
 Without DOG, the transactions dominate the number of bytes, while, when enabled, the block parts dominate.

-This ADR introduces a set of metrics which can be used to observe the parameters of the protocol:
+This ADR introduces a set of metrics into the `mempool` module.
+They can be used to observe the parameters of the protocol:

 <!-- - `HaveTxMsgsReceived` -  Number of HaveTx messages received (cumulative).